karma-runner/karma/docs/plus/01-requirejs.md

 $ karma init
 ```

-This will give you a series of prompts for things such as paths to
+This will give you a series of prompts for things such as paths to the source and test
-source and test and which browsers to capture.
+files as well as which browsers to capture.

 In this example we'll use Jasmine, but other test frameworks works just
 as well.